-- Constant balance sheet; maturities are reinvested on a like for like basis. - Instantaneous shock of +/-200bps held for the full 12 months; - NMDs are assumed to reprice with a delay to reflect management decision-making and subsequent customer notification of pass-through; - Floors are applied such that retail savings floor before SONIA or Bank Base Rate do; and - Prepayment and other optionality assumptions remain static.
+- Constant balance sheet; maturities are reinvested on a like for like basis. - Instantaneous shock of +/-200bps held for the full 12 months; - NMDs are assumed to reprice with a delay to reflect management decisionmaking and subsequent customer notification of pass through of interest rate changes; - Floors are applied such that retail savings floor before SONIA/Bank Base Rate do; and - Prepayment and other optionality assumptions remain static.